Salvage-Ex/Salvage-old2/doc/zmq.md

 the last known block to the new tip.

 There are several possibilities that ZMQ notification can get lost during transmission depending on the communication type your are using.
-The galileld appends an up-counting sequence number to each notification which allows listeners to detect lost notifications.
+The salvaged appends an up-counting sequence number to each notification which allows listeners to detect lost notifications.